infor-cloud/infor-mobile-sdk/iOS/README.md

 Now open xcode project folder and use .xcworkspace to open your project from now.

-Copying Framework file to your project:
+`Copying Framework file to your project`

 Just copy the framework (InforAuthentication.framework ) file to your project and add to xcode project target.
 As this is a universal framework, you need to add run script for your app target.